Korean War Legacy Project

 Prisoner Exchange

-John Jefferies recalls a POW exchange in Panmunjeom.
-He describes how the North Korean POWs reacted to being part of the exchange.
-He shares that new uniforms and other items were distributed to the POWs as well as haircuts given prior to the exchange.
-He recounts that the POWs threw their clothes out of the trucks and scratched themselves on the way to the exchange as a means of falsely displaying how poorly they had been treated.
+John Jefferies recalls a POW exchange that took place in Panmunjeom.
+He describes how the North Korean POWs reacted to being part of this exchange.
+He notes that new uniforms and other supplies were distributed to the POWs, and they received haircuts before the exchange.
+He recounts how the POWs tossed their old clothes out of the trucks and scratched themselves during the journey to the exchange in an effort to falsely portray how poorly they had been treated.

 Share YouTube: